Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Simulation Models

-where $\bm{p}$, $\bm{v}$, and $q$ are the particle's momentum, velocity, and electric charge, respectively, and $\bm{E}$ and $\bm{B}$ are the local electric field and magnetic field, respectively.
-From this equation, particle's trajectory can be obtained with numerical calculations.

-We simplify the shock as an infinite plane shown in Figure \ref{fig:shock} as the vertical thick line, $\bm{{\rm n}}$ represents the shock's normal direction and is anti-parallel to the $z$ axis. $\bm{U}_1$ and $\bm{U}_2$ are the upstream and downstream solar wind speed, respectively, which are both set to be parallel to the shock normal. $\bm{B}_{10}$ and $\bm{B}_{20}$ represent the mean magnetic fields in upstream and downstream of the shock, respectively. $\theta_1$ and $\theta_2$ indicate the shock normal angle relative to magnetic field in upstream and downstream, respectively.
-The irregular thin lines that change with respect to the averaged $\bm{B}$ represent the turbulence magnetic field $\delta\bm{b}$.
+where $\bm{p}$, $\bm{v}$, and $q$ are the particle momentum, velocity, and electric charge, respectively, and $\bm{E}$ and $\bm{B}$ are the local electric field and magnetic field, respectively.
+We simplify the shock as an infinite plane \citep{KongEA2017,QinEA2018}.
+The shock normal is in the direction anti-parallel to the $z$ axis, and the shock lies in the $x-y$ plane.
+The upstream and downstream plasma speed, $\bm{U}_1$ and $\bm{U}_2$, are both assumed to be parallel to the shock normal.
+The average magnetic fields in the upstream and downstream regions, are $\bm{B}_{01}$ and $\bm{B}_{02}$, respectively.

-In this paper, we use a slab plus 2D model of static turbulent magnetic field \citep{MatthaeusEA90, Mace2000, Qin2002a, Qin2002b}, which is different from that in \citet{Decker1986}.
-In our work, magnetic field is written as
+We use a composite slab plus two-dimensional (2-D) model of static turbulent magnetic field \citep{MatthaeusEA90,Mace2000, Qin2002a, Qin2002b}, which is different from that in \citet{Decker1986}.
+The total magnetic field is written as